Dayton defeats Mississippi, advances to NIT final

 That proved to be the momentum-killer for the second-seeded Rebels, as the Flyers escaped with a 68-63 win at the Garden.

-No. 3 Dayton (24-12) will look to win its first NIT championship since 1968 when it faces North Carolina in tomorrow's title game.
+No. 3 Dayton (24-12) will look to win its first NIT championship since 1968 when it faces either North Carolina or Rhode Island in tomorrow's title game.

-Ole Miss entered the contest averaging 88 points in its three previous NIT games - the highest of any team in the tournament.
+Ole Miss entered the contest averaging 88 points per game in its three straight NIT appearances - the highest of any team in the tournament.
 But the Rebels (24-11) struggled to find their rhythm, shooting 33.9 percent (21 of 62) from the field and 26.1 percent (6 of 23) from three-point range.

-Dayton's defensive pressure was key, said Gregory, whose team outrebounded Ole Miss, 45-38.
+Dayton's defensive pressure was key, said Gregory, whose team outrebounded Ole Miss 45-38 and held the Rebels to just 10 offensive boards.

-The Rebels, who trailed by no more than seven points in the final five minutes, had several chances to take control, but their lack of composure down the stretch hurt them.
+Ole Miss pulled to within 34-30 at the break, thanks to a steal and fast break layup by Gaskins with 12 seconds remaining in the first half.
+The Rebels had several chances to take control, but their lack of composure down the stretch hurt them.

-N. Carolina 68, R. Island 67: The reigning NCAA champs escaped the Rams, thanks to a no-call by the referees on Rhode Island's last play in overtime.
-Lamonte Ulmer appeared to have been tripped by a Tar Heel defender as he dribbled downcourt, but the whistle didn't blow and fourth-seeded North Carolina came up with the ball and reached the championship game.
+With 3:09 left to play and Ole Miss trailing 62-58, freshman forward Reginald Buckner was issued a technical foul following a jump ball by the referees.
+Dayton's Johnson hit the ensuing free throws.

-Deon Thompson led the Tar Heels with 16 points and 13 rebounds.
-Keith Cothran led Rhode Island with 23 points.
+Though Buckner's tantrum might not have cost Ole Miss the game, the Rebels began to unravel from that point on - culminating in Gaskin's missed layup.